 Courses focus on natural and biochemical healing processes in the human body.
-By the end of the program, the student must have completed an independent project or thesis.
 Some courses may include study of the following:

 - Metabolic disease

 - Botanical medicine

 Although RDs cannot hand out medicine to patients, they can counsel individuals and groups on nutritional practices and menu planning.
 Some careers may include the following:

 - Community dietitian

 Employment Outlook and Salary Information

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment growth in the dietitian and nutritionist field is expected to increase by about 16% in the period between 2014 and 2024.
 The BLS also stated that the median annual salary of dietitians and nutritionists was $57,910 in May 2015.

 There are 48 states with laws governing dietitians.
 Of these, 35 require licensure, 12 require certification and one requires dietitians to register with the state.
 State requirements vary, and dietitians need to consult their individual state's website to find out more information.

 A two year master's degree in nutrition can teach students a wealth of information about the human body and how it functions.
 The skills learned in these programs will give you what you need to become a successful dietitian or nutritionist and earn your RD credential.